Ryan1729/increment_version_number/README.md

 ## example pre-push hook

-One use of `increment_version_number` is to automate incrementing the ersion number on pushing to a git repo.
+One use of `increment_version_number` is to automate incrementing the version number on pushing to a git repo.
 Here is an example `pre-push` hook for that purpose.

 save the following as a text file called `pre-push` and put it in your `.git/hooks` directory.